6 Ways To Save Money on Business Insurance in 2023

 5. Manage Limits & Deductibles

 The policy limit is the total amount of coverage available either per claim or for the policy term—and it’s not one size fits all.
-But often, when getting a quote, the provider will offer a general liability limit of $1 million per occurrence and $2 million aggregate regardless of the size of the business, number of employees, or revenue.
+But often, when getting a quote, the insurer will offer a general liability limit of $1 million per occurrence and $2 million aggregate regardless of the size of the business, number of employees, or revenue.

 For the purposes of this article, we received three quotes from Next for a retail store.
 The quotes were broken down with different limits and amounts of coverage:

-- Premier: Cost $57.26 monthly and had $2 million in total general and product liability; also had $17,000 in business property coverage.
+- Premier: $57.26 monthly, with $2 million in total general and product liability and $17,000 in business property coverage.

-Another way to save money is by raising your deductible, which is the amount you agree to pay when you file a claim, regardless of who is at fault.
+Another way to save money is by raising your insurance deductible, which is the amount you agree to pay when you file a claim, regardless of who is at fault.
 The deductible usually applies for the same amount every time you file a claim.
-If you raise it from $500 to $2,000, then your premium usually will decrease.
-Of course, there’s a risk here because you’re agreeing to pay more out of pocket when you have a claim.

 6. Manage Risk